How to find a good garage

 Then ask local social media groups, friends and family for recommendations and search online for reviews, bearing in mind reviews or testimonials on the garage’s own website are unlikely to give a balanced view.

-We also recommend checking Which?
-Trusted Trader mechanics and garages to see if there’s a local firm that’s part of the scheme.
+We also recommend checking to see if there’s a local firm that’s part of the scheme.
 All the garages shown on Which?
 Trusted Trader have been subject to a credit and customer reference check, an examination of their business procedures and a visit from an assessor, to ensure it’s a reputable business.

 Even if you’ve had your car serviced at a specific garage for years, you may like to ask around and check for reviews online – while you may feel you’ve had a good experience, it’s not always easy to verify workmanship and others may have had poor experiences that would be worth knowing about.